jsarnowski96/WebOrganizer/README.md

 Replace all placeholders with your own config.<br />

+To launch the application locally, make sure you're in the root directory and then execute the following command:<br />
+`nodemon .\server.js`<br />

 Tip: You don't have to manually create collections in the target database - they will be added automatically along with the first items.<br /><br />

 ## TODO